 CEREMONY DATES & TIMES

-You should file the Application for Degree at least six months before completing work for a baccalaureate degree.
+You should file the Application for Degree at least six months before completing your degree.
 Please refer to the Academic Calendar for the Application for Degree deadline for each semester.
+Students completing their degrees in the fall 2026 semester who wish to participate in the fall 2026 commencement ceremonies must file the Application for Degree in advance of the November 12 registration to walk deadline.

 -